 At the time the matter was listed at court, the client and his partner had reconciled and the IVO had been revoked.
 The client’s partner even supported him during his court appearance at the Broadmeadows Magistrates’ Court.
 We represented the client on the following charges:

 - Use a Carriage Service in a Harassing Manner

 - Recklessly Cause Injury

 The client’s instruction was that he and his partner often argued.
 Their mutual drug addiction exacerbated their conflicts.
 Our client had made partial admissions to slapping his partner in his police interview and he also instructed that he would be pleading guilty to some of the family violence charges.
 However, he denied the allegations of serious assault and burning his partner with a cigarette.

-At summary case conference with the prosecution, Sam outlined our client’s version of events and noted the lack of evidence to support some of the more serious allegations.
+At summary case conference with the prosecution, we outlined our client’s version of events and noted the lack of evidence to support some of the more serious allegations.
 The prosecution agreed to amend the prosecution summary of the offending to remove some of the references to serious assault, and to amend the allegation that our client burned his partner with a cigarette.
 The prosecution also agreed to withdraw the assault charge.
 Our client then agreed to plead guilty to the remaining charges and the version of events in the amended police summary of the offending.

 DISCLAIMER: This is a real case study of an actual case from our files.
 Details pertaining to the client have been changed to protect their privacy.
 The sentence imposed and the charge have not been altered.
 These case studies are published to demonstrate real outcomes and give an indication of possible tariffs in Court.
 We do not guarantee a similar case on these charges will get the same result.
 Please note that we post results at our discretion, therefore while many case studies are average results, others are notable for their exceptional outcomes.
 PUBLISHED 14/05/2018